Job Search Tips for High School Students

 Write a Resume

 Even though it may not be required by employers, a resume can help you stand out from the competition.
 Even though you may not have much information to include, a resume shows that you're serious about your job search.
-Here are tips for writing your first resume with a free template you can download to get started on your own resume.
-Also review the best skills for high school students to list on your resume.

 Start Your Job Hunt Close to Home